 Gray wolf (Canis lupus)

-Long-term, the Service expects the entire NRM population to maintain a long-term average of around 1,000 wolves.
-These wolves represent a 400-mile southern range extension of a vast contiguous wolf population that numbers over 12,000 wolves in western Canada and about 65,000 wolves across all of Canada and Alaska.
+The Service expects the entire NRM wolf population to maintain a long-term average of around 1,000 wolves.
+Wolves in the NRM represent a 400-mile extension of a vast contiguous wolf population that numbers over 12,000 wolves in western Canada and about 65,000 wolves across all of Canada and Alaska.

 September 2014 - Federal District Court for the District of Columbia vacated the delisting of wolves in Wyoming under the Endangered Species Act (ESA).
 Therefore, wolves are again listed as a nonessential experimental population in all of Wyoming.